sho-kawano/sho-kawano.github.io/_pages/1_about.md

 ### Personal-ish

 People often describe me as energetic, funny, and outgoing.
-I love traveling, cooking, sports, gardening, practicing meditation, and spending time with my girlfriend Laura.
+I love traveling, cooking, sports, gardening, and spending time with my girlfriend Laura.
+I generally value experiences more than things.
 I'm also blessed to have many friends and a loving family.

+Insight meditation has had a big influence on my life.

 <!--- * [Here's why I like statistics.](https://sho-kawano.github.io/2021/09/08/why-stats/)
 * [Here's why I meditate.](https://sho-kawano.github.io/2021/09/27/why-meditate/)